josh-keller/orthanc-freeze/README.md

 ## Starting and triggering the behavior

-You should be able to run `docker compose up` to start the stack.
-After that, run `bash trigger-freeze.sh` (or run curl commands manually) to trigger the behavior.
+1. Run `docker compose up`
+2. Trigger the behavior by running `bash trigger-freeze.sh` (or run curl commands manually)

-The final `curl` command will never return.
+3. The final `curl` command will never return.
 You can cancel and after that Orthanc should show the "frozen" behaviors described below.

 ## Contents